Ancient Greek religion: Sacrifice

 Worship in Greece typically consisted of sacrificing domestic animals at the altar with hymn and prayer.
 The altar was outside any temple building, and might not be associated with a temple at all.
 The animal, which should be perfect of its kind, was decorated with garlands and the like, and led in procession to the altar; a girl with a basket on her head containing the concealed knife led the way.
 After various rituals, the animal was slaughtered over the altar.
 As it fell, all the women present "[cried] out in high, shrill tones".
 Its blood was collected and poured over the altar.
 It was butchered on the spot and various internal organs, bones and other inedible parts burnt as the deity's portion of the offering, while the meat was removed to be prepared for the participants to eat; the leading figures tasted it on the spot.
 The temple usually kept the skin to sell to tanners.
 That humans got more use from the sacrifice than the deity did not escape the Greeks, and was often the subject of humor in Greek comedy.

 The animals used were, in order of preference, bulls or oxen, cows, sheep (the most common sacrifice), goats, pigs (with piglets being the cheapest mammal), and poultry (but rarely other birds or fish).
-Horses and asses are seen on some vases in the Geometric style (900–750 BC), but are very rarely mentioned in literature; they were relatively late introductions to Greece, and it has been suggested that Greek preferences in this matter were established earlier.
+Horses and asses are seen on some vases in the Geometric style (900–750 BCE), but are very rarely mentioned in literature; they were relatively late introductions to Greece, and it has been suggested that Greek preferences in this matter were established earlier.
 The Greeks liked to believe that the animal was glad to be sacrificed, and interpreted various behaviors as showing this.
 Divination by examining parts of the sacrificed animal was much less important than in Roman or Etruscan religion, or Near Eastern religions, but was practiced, especially of the liver, and as part of the cult of Apollo.
 Generally, the Greeks put more faith in observing the behavior of birds.